akhil10996/Sudoku-Solver/README.md

 # Sudoku-Solver
-A sudoku solver based on various algorithms.
+A sudoku solver based on Backtracking algorithm.